hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 recommend the Z with the latest available JDK (version 14 as of this writing).

-### High-Throughput, Large-State Unbounded Stream Processing
+## Large-State, High-Throughput Stream Processing

 Example: tracking GPS locations of millions of users, inferring their velocity vectors.

-In this scenario the state is large enough that just emitting the results of aggregation may take several hundred milliseconds.
+In this scenario the state is large enough that just emitting the results of aggregation takes several hundred milliseconds, putting a lower bound on latency.
 This gives us a ballpark for GC pause requirements as well.
 Hardware can be provisioned so that the runtime is at high load, with both high heap usage and high allocation rate.
 This kind of regime can push the GC to its limits and beyond.
 The G1 collector on a modern JDK is the best option here because the experimental low-latency GCs support much less throughput.
 GC pauses will remain under 200 ms unless the GC is overloaded, and the runtime will be able to sustain shorter bursts of excessive throughput, gracefully increasing latency into the seconds range.
 If the throughput demand allows it, you can reduce the GC pause target below 100 ms.

-### Batch Processing of Big Data Volumes
+## Big-Data Batch Processing

 Example: analyzing a day's worth of stock trading data to update the risk exposure of a given portfolio.